-- 64. The applicant's monitoring program is consistent with the requirements of 10 CFR 20, Subpart F; - The applicant will prepare written procedures for the radiation survey and monitoring program sufficient to meet the requirements of 10 CFR Part 20; - 66.
-The applicant will design and implement a personnel monitoring program for external occupational radiation exposures; - 67.
-The applicant will design and implement a personnel monitoring program for internal occupational radiation exposures, that will meet the requirements of 10 CFR 20.1201, 20.1204, and 20.1502(b); - 68.
-The applicant will comply with the requirements of 10 CFR 20.1202 for summation of external and internal occupational radiation exposures, by using appropriate procedures, in accordance with the commitment to use Regulatory Guide 8.34 (NRC,1992b);
+- 56. The applicant's monitoring program is consistent with the requirements of 10 CFR Part 20, Subpart F; - 57.
+The applicant will prepare written procedures for the radiation survey and monitoring program sufficient to meet the requirements of 10 CFR Part 20; - 58.
+The applicant will design and implement a personnel monitoring program for external occupational radiation exposures; - 59.
+The applicant will design and implement a personnel monitoring program for internal occupational radiation exposures, that will meet the requirements of 10 CFR 20.1201, 20.1204, and 20.1502(b); - 60.
+The applicant will comply with the requirements of 10 CFR 20.1202 for summation of external and internal occupational radiation exposures, by using appropriate procedures, in accordance with the commitment to use Regulatory Guide 8.34 (NRC, 1992b);

-- 69. The applicant will have an air sampling program, will conduct air surveys, and will have procedures to calibrate and maintain airborne sampling equipment in accordance with the manufactures' recommendations in accordance with the commitment to use Regulatory Guide 8.25 (NRC,1992a); - 70.
-The applicant will implement additional procedures as may be required by 10 CFR 20 and the ISA Summary (USEC, 2006a) in order to control the concentration of airborne radioactive material: - 71.
-The applicant will conduct a contamination survey program in areas of the facility identified in the ISA Summary (USEC, 2006a) most likely to be radiologically contaminated; - 72.
-The applicant will implement its corrective action program when the results of personnel monitoring or contamination surveys exceed the applicant's administrative personnel contamination levels; - 73.
-The applicant will implement its corrective action program when any incident results in airborne occupational exposures to radiation exceeds its administrative limits, the dose limits in 10 CFR 20, Appendix B, or the performance requirements of 10 CFR 70.61; - 74.
-The applicant will use appropriate survey equipment and instrumentation and will calibrate the equipment in accordance with the manufactures' recommendations in accordance with the commitment to use ANSI N323-1978 (ANSI, 1978); - 75.
-The applicant will use NRC Branch Technical Position "Guidelines for Decontamination of Facilities and Equipment Prior to Release for Unrestricted use or Termination of Licenses for Byproduct, Source, or Special Nuclear Material" (NRC, 1993a) in order to ensure that materials leaving restricted areas will have safe levels of contamination; - 76.
-The applicant will perform leak-testing of all sealed sources in an acceptable manner, because it is consistent with the guidance contained in "License Condition for Leak-Testing Sealed Byproduct Material Sources" (NRC, 1993b), "License Condition for Leak-Testing Sealed Source Which Contains Alpha and/or Beta-Gamma Emitters" (NRC, 1993c), and "License Condition for Leak-Testing Sealed Uranium Sources" (NRC, 1993d); - 77.
-The applicant has described an acceptable access control program; and - 78.
-The applicant will have a radiation exposure reporting program that meets the requirements of 10 CFR Parts 19 and 20. - 4.3.8 Additional Program Requirements
+- 61. The applicant will have an air sampling program, will conduct air surveys, and will have procedures to calibrate and maintain airborne sampling equipment in accordance with the manufactures' recommendations in accordance with the commitment to use Regulatory Guide 8.25 (NRC, 1992a); - 62.
+The applicant will implement additional procedures as may be required by 10 CFR Part 20 and the ISA Summary (USEC, 2006a) to control the concentration of airborne radioactive material; - 63.
+The applicant will conduct a contamination survey program in areas of the facility identified in the ISA Summary (USEC, 2006a) most likely to be radiologically contaminated; - 64.
+The applicant will implement its Corrective Action program when the results of personnel monitoring or contamination surveys exceed the applicant's administrative personnel contamination levels; - 65.
+The applicant will implement its Corrective Action program when any incident resulting in airborne occupational exposures to radiation that exceeds its administrative limits, the dose limits in 10 CFR Part 20, Appendix B, or the performance requirements of 10 CFR 70.61; - 66.
+The applicant will use appropriate survey equipment and instrumentation and will calibrate the equipment in accordance with the manufacturers' recommendations in accordance with the commitment to use ANSI N323-1978 (ANSI, 1978); - 67.
+The applicant will use NRC Branch Technical Position "Guidelines for Decontamination of Facilities and Equipment Prior to Release for Unrestricted use or Termination of Licenses for Byproduct, Source, or Special Nuclear Material" (NRC, 1993a) to ensure that materials leaving restricted areas will have safe levels of contamination; - 68.
+The applicant will perform leak-testing of all sealed sources in an acceptable manner, because it is consistent with the guidance contained in "License Condition for Leak-Testing Sealed Byproduct Material Sources" (NRC, 1993b); "License Condition for Leak-Testing Sealed Source Which Contains Alpha and/or Beta-Gamma Emitters" (NRC, 1993c); and "License Condition for Leak-Testing Sealed Uranium Sources" (NRC, 1993d); - 69.
+The applicant has described an acceptable Access Control program; and - 70.
+The applicant will have a Radiation Exposure Reporting program that meets the requirements of 10 CFR Parts 19 and 20. - 4.3.8 Additional Program Requirements

-The applicant will maintain radiation protection program records which follow the guidance of ANSI N13.6-1999 (ANSI,1999) and has committed to procedures to retain its records as required by 10 CFR 20.2101 through 20.2106.
+The applicant will maintain RP program records that follow the guidance of ANSI N13.6-1999 (ANSI,1999) and has committed to procedures to retain its records as required by 10 CFR 20.2101 through 20.2106.

-Reports and notifications of RP issues will be made as required by 10 CFR Part 20, Subpart M,

-10 CFR 30.50, 10 CFR 40.60, and 10 CFR 70.74.
+Reports and notifications of RP issues will be made as required by 10 CFR Part 20, Subpart M, 10 CFR 30.50, 10 CFR 40.60, and 10 CFR 70.74.

-The applicant will submit personnel monitoring information to the NRC (REIRS) based on the personnel exposure database, in compliance with the requirements of 10 CFR 20.2206(b).
+The applicant will submit personnel monitoring information to NRC (REIRS) based on the personnel exposure database, in compliance with the requirements of 10 CFR 20.2206(b).